Nicce70/MyStartPage/README.md

+# MyStartPage

+A lightweight personal start page written in **TypeScript**, built with **Vite**, and designed to be fast, clean, and fully customizable.
+Local preferences are stored directly in your browser, so no external database or backend is required.

+The rest of this documentation is written in **Swedish**.

+---

 # MyStartPage – Webbaserad start- och dashboardsida

 Detta är en webbaserad start-/dashboardsida gjord i **TypeScript** med stor hjälp av Google AI Studio.